 9. Luna Wellness ($3M/year)

-Robin (from New York, New York, USA) started Luna Wellness over 5 years ago.
+Robin (from New York, New York, USA) started Luna Wellness almost 6 years ago.

 Hi!
 I’m Robin and I’m one of the co-founders of the Luna weighted blanket which uses the science of deep pressure stimulation to help sensory disorders, anxiety, stress and insomnia.